-The purpose of the hearing is to sort out what evidence will be presented at trial.
+The purpose of the hearing was to sort out what evidence will be presented at trial -- including new video of what happened after the incident.

 Penny's lawyers say he acted in self-defense after Neely, who suffered from mental health issues, started displaying what some described as aggressive behavior.